czxzcxczxzxccxzzcxzxczcxzxczcx/TheNewWorld/README.md

   - Responsive UI: The UI offers a nice user navigation and is responsive on different devices.

 Features In The Project:
-  - Real-Time Direct Messaging: Instantly send real-time updating messages to users.
+  - Real-Time Direct Messaging: Real-time updating messages to users with websockets.
   - Post Creation & Editting: Create posts, and update if need be.
   - Post Deletion: Remove any post you have created.
   - Searching: Search any user or post.